NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 #### Validate nv_peer_mem on EGX Stack

-First verify that nv_peer_mem modules are loaded on every EGX node with below command
+First, verify that nv_peer_mem modules are loaded on every EGX node with the below command:

 ```
 $ lsmod | grep nv_peer_mem